John D'Arcy (British Army officer): Military career

 Born the son of the Most Reverend Charles D'Arcy, D'Arcy was commissioned into the Royal Field Artillery in 1914.
 He fought in the First World War, where he was wounded twice during his service.
 While on leave he saw active service with the British Army during the Easter Rising, leading the attack on the General Post Office, Dublin.
 He was wounded on the North-West Frontier of India in 1931 and awarded the Military Cross.

-He served again in the Second World War, commanded 9th Armoured Division in the UK from 1942 onwards.
-After the division was disbanded in 1944, he was promoted to the rank of Lieutenant-General and became General Officer Commanding British Forces in Palestine and Trans-Jordan from 1944.
+D'Arcy served again in the Second World War, commanded the 9th Armoured Division in the United Kingdom from 1942 onwards.
+After the division was disbanded in 1944, he was promoted to the rank of lieutenant-general and became General Officer Commanding British Forces in Palestine and Trans-Jordan from 1944.
 He retired in 1946.

-He lived at Hyde Park in County Westmeath in Ireland.
+He lived at Hyde Park in County Westmeath, Ireland.

 Family

-In 1920 he married Noël Patricia Wakefield; they had two sons.
+In 1920 D'Arcy married Noël Patricia Wakefield; they had two sons.